How to Pass the Life Insurance Medical Exam (15 Tips)

 The industry is changing.
 More and more companies are realizing that people who smoke recreationally should not suffer the same penalties as tobacco smokers.
 It’s unreasonable to lump them together.
 Our job is to keep track of the companies who figure this out.

 We assess the underwriting criteria for cannabis of each and every company we offer.
-So if you smoke every day, we can direct you to the best company.
-If you smoke a couple times a month, there are other companies who just don’t care.
-If you are taking marijuana to help treat or manage a medical condition, we can help you find affordable coverage for that too.
+So, if you smoke every day, we can direct you to the best company.
+If you smoke a couple of times a month, there are other companies that just don’t care as long as you’re otherwise in good health.
+If you are taking marijuana to help treat or manage a medical condition, we can help you find affordable coverage for that, too.

 Anything you share with us is 100% confidential and must remain so by law.
-So if you have any questions, please call at (888) 987-8447.
+So, if you have any questions, please call (888) 987-8447.
 There is never any pressure to buy with us.
 We believe that if you choose to smoke cannabis, you don’t need to have any hassle.